 Precautions while using perindopril

 It is very important that your doctor check your progress at regular visits to make sure perindopril is working properly.
 Blood tests may be needed to check for unwanted effects.

 Using perindopril while you are pregnant can harm your unborn baby.
 Use an effective form of birth control to keep from getting pregnant.
 If you think you have become pregnant while using perindopril, tell your doctor right away.

-perindopril may cause serious types of allergic reactions, including anaphylaxis.
-Anaphylaxis can be life-threatening and requires immediate medical attention.
+Perindopril may cause serious types of allergic reactions, including anaphylaxis.
+This can be life-threatening and requires immediate medical attention.
 Call your doctor right away if you have a rash, itching, hoarseness, trouble breathing, trouble swallowing, or any swelling of your hands, face, mouth, or throat while you are using perindopril.

 Check with your doctor right away if you become sick while taking perindopril, especially with severe or continuing nausea, vomiting, or diarrhea.
 These conditions may cause you to lose too much water or salt and may lead to low blood pressure.
 You can also lose water by sweating, so drink plenty of water during exercise or in hot weather.

-Check with your doctor immediately if you have a fever, chills, or sore throat.
+Check with your doctor right away if you have a fever, chills, or sore throat.
 These could be symptoms of an infection resulting from low white blood cells.

 Check with your doctor right away if you have upper stomach pain, pale stools, dark urine, loss of appetite, nausea, unusual tiredness or weakness, or yellow eyes or skin.
 These could be symptoms of a serious liver problem.
 C

 Make sure any doctor or dentist who treats you knows that you are using perindopril.
 You may need to stop using perindopril several days before having surgery.